Antisemitism in Greece: 2010-2020

+2021-2026

 In January 2023, The Times of Israel reported that the Thessaloniki Holocaust memorial was defaced with swastikas and fascist symbols twice in 'weeks.'

+In June 2026, activists from the far-left group Rouvikonas carried out what they described as an "anti-Zionist patrol" in Thessaloniki, and alter published videos showing Rouvikonas members approaching people they alleged were Israeli soldiers, urging them to leave the city.
+Government spokesman Pavlos Marinakis said that those responsible for the incident should be prosecuted.
+The Central Board of Jewish Communities in Greece condemned the patrol as antisemitic and noted that it took place on the 95th anniversary of the 1931 Campbell pogrom in the same city.

 Sacrilege

 Away from any instances of antisemitism in politics, there have been instances of Jewish cemeteries being desecrated during the period of economic crisis (Kos, July 19, 2013; Thessaloniki, October 30, 2011; and Kavala, June 13, 2010).
 During 2011 a synagogue and a Holocaust memorial were also sprayed with antisemitic graffiti.
 Towards the end of June 2014, a threatening graffito was found on the Athens Holocaust memorial.
 The graffito said, "Paragraph X-2 of hilkoth akum in the Talmud states, it is proper to kill Jews who have been baptized...Otherwise we shall destroy the synagogue for you".
 Two more antisemitic graffiti were scrawled towards the end of 2014.
 In Thessaloniki a monument dedicated to the old Jewish cemetery was covered with anti-Israeli messages, and in Larissa the Jewish cemetery was desecrated with antisemitic slogans.

 Coming to 2020s, another series of sacrilegious events on Jewish cemeteries have taken place in Ioannina.
 First was the desecration of a tomb in the Jewish Cemetery of Ioannina on August 5, 2021, in which different parts of the tomb were damaged.
 After being found that the upper tombstone was left removed, it was seen that marbles fragments also suffered vandalisation.
 Another antisemitic event in the same cemetery occurred on September 10, 2021, just a month after the earlier event.
 The tomb damaged in a similar way was attacked during the High Holidays of the Jewish.